1974 Argentine Grand Prix

 The 1974 Argentine Grand Prix was a Formula One motor race held in Buenos Aires on 13 January 1974.
 It was race 1 of 15 in both the 1974 World Championship of Drivers and the 1974 International Cup for Formula One Manufacturers.
 The 53-lap race was won by McLaren driver Denny Hulme after he started from tenth position.
 Niki Lauda finished second for the Ferrari team and his teammate Clay Regazzoni came in third.

-For the first time, Formula One's visit to the Buenos Aires circuit saw them use the long and fast No.15 configuration, rather than the previously-used No.9 layout.
+For the first time, Formula One's visit to the Buenos Aires circuit saw them use the long and fast No.15 configuration, rather than the previously used No.9 layout.
 This race was also the 8th and last victory of Hulme's Formula One career and, as of 2025, the last for a New Zealand driver.

 Report

 It had been one of the most frantic close seasons ever with only Ronnie Peterson, Denny Hulme, Carlos Reutemann and James Hunt remaining with their teams.
 Emerson Fittipaldi moved from Lotus to McLaren to be replaced by Jacky Ickx.
 McLaren now had sponsorship from Marlboro and Texaco.
 The team also entered a third car in their old colours of Yardley for Mike Hailwood.
 Hailwood's place at Surtees was taken by Jochen Mass where he partnered Carlos Pace, whilst Peter Revson had moved from McLaren to Shadow, where he was joined by Jean-Pierre Jarier.

 Niki Lauda and Clay Regazzoni remained teammates but would be driving for Ferrari instead of BRM, who now with Motul sponsorship had three cars driven by Frenchmen Jean-Pierre Beltoise, Henri Pescarolo and François Migault.
 With the death of François Cevert and the retirement of Jackie Stewart, Tyrrell had an entirely new line-up in Jody Scheckter and Patrick Depailler.

-Wilson Fittipaldi left Formula One to start his own team, so his place along Reutemann at Brabham was taken by Richard Robarts.
+Wilson Fittipaldi left Formula One temporarily to start his own team (returning with it in 1975), so his place along Reutemann at Brabham was taken by Richard Robarts.
 A privateer Brabham was run by John Goode Racing for John Watson under the Hexagon of Highgate banner.
 Howden Ganley and Hans Stuck were picked up by March Engineering.

 Marlboro continued to back Frank Williams and his Iso-Marlboro-Ford FW for former Ferrari driver, Arturo Merzario.
 While Hesketh Racing were building their own car back in England, they entered James Hunt in a year-old March, while Graham Hill had Lola Cars build two cars for himself and Guy Edwards.
 Rikky von Opel completed the field, once again driving for Team Ensign.